qtranslate/qtranslate-xt/README.md

 * old releases may contain legacy headers that can become problematic.
 Be very cautious if you customize the updates for given branches!

 ## Upgrade Notice

+### 3.6.0
+New feature!
+The built-in modules replace the legacy plugins for integration.
+See [README.md](https://github.com/qtranslate/qtranslate-xt/blob/master/modules/README.md) in modules for more info.

 ### 3.5.3
 Fix REST API: no redirect allowed.
 Your rewrite rules should be updated by saving the permalink structures from the admin page.